 How the 2012 Budget Created the 2011 Debt Ceiling Crisis

-The FY 2012 budget was supposed to fund government operations for fiscal year 2012 (October 1, 2011 - September 30, 2012).
+The FY 2012 budget was supposed to fund government operations for fiscal year 2012.
+This is the period from October 1, 2011 to September 30, 2012.
 But it didn't follow the normal budget process.
 Instead, it created the debt ceiling crisis.
 Here's what happened, why, and what was actually spent.

 Obama Outlines Budget Priorities

 On April 14, Congress approved the FY 2011 budget.
 It included $38 billion in reduced spending.
 On April 18, Standard & Poor's cut its rating outlook on the U.S. debt.
-It doubted that Congress could agree on how to restrain deficit spending, which threatened to increase the debt to GDP ratio above 100 percent, and that there would be no effect until 2014 anyway.
+It doubted that Congress could agree on how to restrain deficit spending, which threatened to increase the debt-to-gross domestic product ratio above 100 percent.
+Besides, it also thought that there would be no effect until 2014 anyway.
 The Dow immediately dropped 200 points.

 Debt Ceiling Crisis